slcs-jsc/mptrac/docs/manual/apps/met_conv.md

 # calling met_conv
 ./met_conv <ctl> <met_in> <met_in_type> <met_out> <met_out_type>
 ```
-The required paramters are as follows:
+The required parameters are as follows:

 * ctl: The control file.
 * met_in: The name of the meteorological file that should be converted.